Frequently Asked Questions

 If you’re flying, we recommend arriving at London Heathrow airport.
 Our friendly staff members will be present there on our arrival and departure days to help you find your way to your preferred method of transport.
 We’ll also give you their phone number so you can contact them if there are any problems.

-If you’ve booked our Oxford Scholastica minibus service, which goes directly from Heathrow to our campus, you’ll receive detailed instructions and photographs on how to find our central meeting point at the airport.
+If you’ve booked our Oxford Scholastica airport transfer service, which goes directly from Heathrow to our campus, you’ll receive detailed instructions and photographs on how to find our central meeting point at the airport.

 If you’ve booked a taxi through our link to a chauffeur firm, your driver will meet you at arrivals.
 They’ll have your name on a board to confirm you’re the right person and they’ll then bring you directly to our campus.